-- 1. Use your smart phone to search for WLAN devices at your location. - Select the FRITZ!Box Fon WLAN 7340 from the list of WLAN devices found. - To establish a connection, enter the WLAN key of the FRITZ!Box.
+- 1. Use your smart phone to search for WLAN devices at your location. - Select the FRITZ!Box Fon WLAN 7390 from the list of WLAN devices found. - 3.
+To establish a connection, enter the WLAN key of the FRITZ!Box.

 The smart phone is now connected to the FRITZ!Box.
-Before you can make telephone calls that take advantage of the features of an IP telephone, this phone must be configured once.
-Follow the instructions in the documentation of the device and in the section "Setting Up an IP Telephone in the FRITZ!Box" from page 40.
+Before you can make telephone calls over the FRITZ!Box using software that takes advantage of the features of an IP telephone, this phone must be configured once.
+Follow the instructions in the documentation of the device and in the section "Setting Up an IP Telephone in the FRITZ!Box" on page 35.